-Rebecca and others founded ACT in 2000 as the North Country’s first locally-based, grassroots land conservancy.
-Rebecca served as ACT’s first board president.
+Rebecca founded ACT as the North Country’s first locally-based, grassroots land conservancy and served as its first board president.

-Rebecca graduated from Mount Holyoke College and took an M.A. in political science from the University of Pennsylvania.
+She’s a graduate of Mount Holyoke College and holds a master’s degree in political science from the University of Pennsylvania.
 Her early career was in Philadelphia, where she did policy work for political campaigns and elected municipal officials, and was government relations director for an investment bank.
 She left the corporate world to start a company renovating historic Philadelphia homes, and later evolved that business into a non-profit contracting enterprise training inner city women in the building trades.

 After arriving in New Hampshire in 1993, she took a job as a cub reporter for The Courier newspaper in Littleton.
 Her newspaper and freelance work focused on forestry, wildlife, and outdoor recreation.
 She also reported for N.H.
 Public Radio for some years before becoming editor of The Courier.
 Rebecca left the newspaper to become Communications Director for the Connecticut River Joint Commissions.
 Rebecca’s book, Women on High: Pioneers of Mountaineering was honored by the National Outdoor Book Awards.
 She is editor and contributing author of Where the Great River Rises: An Atlas of the Upper Connecticut River Watershed.
 She wrote the concluding chapter on the region’s future in the acclaimed book, Beyond the Notches: Stories of Place in New Hampshire’s North Country, published in 2011.